 Any other use is expressly prohibited.

-There are two types of licenses available to UCSD departments.
-The first type is a UCSD Matlab network concurrent license.
+There are two types of licenses available to UC San Diego departments.
+The first type is a UC San Diego Matlab network concurrent license.
 The second type is a UCSD Matlab group license.
 Individual or student licenses are not available.

-The UCSD Matlab network concurrent license program uses a network license server.
+The UC San Diego MATLAB network concurrent license program uses a network license server.
 Computers must be on the network and must be registered in the campus UCSD.EDU domain to participate.

-When the UCSD Matlab network concurrent license program adds a toolbox, multiple licenses are purchased for a pool that is shared by all participants in the program.
+When the UC San Diego MATLAB network concurrent license program adds a toolbox, multiple licenses are purchased for a pool that is shared by all participants in the program.
 The usual number of licenses acquired for toolboxes is 50.
 We've relaxed this recently so that departments can acquire a new toolbox with fewer seats understanding that:

 - all campus users have the same access to toolboxes - no reserving or limiting who can use them